apache/nuttx/README.txt

 Comparing Two Configurations
 ----------------------------

-  If you try to compare to configurations using 'diff', you will probably not be happy with the result.
-There are superfluous things added to the configuration files that makes comparisons with the human eye difficult.
+  If you try to compare two configurations using 'diff', you will probably not be happy with the result.
+There are superfluous things added to the configuration files that make comparisons with the human eye difficult.

-  There is a tool at nuttx/tools/cmpconfig.c that can be build to simplify these comparisons.
-The output from this difference tools will show only the meaningful differences between two configuration files.
-This tools built as follows:
+  There is a tool at nuttx/tools/cmpconfig.c that can be built to simplify these comparisons.
+The output from this difference tool will show only the meaningful differences between two configuration files.
+This tool is built as follows:

     cd nuttx/tools
     make -f Makefile.host

-  This will crate a program called 'cmpconfig' or 'comconfig.exe' on Windows.
+  This will create a program called 'cmpconfig' or 'comconfig.exe' on Windows.

   Why would you want to compare two configuration files?
-Here are a few of reasons why I do this:
+Here are a few of the reasons why I do this

   1. When I create a new configuration I usually base it on an older configuration and I want to know, "What are the options that I need to